NorthEdWAD/u14-js-dynamic-text-styling/README.md

       - Apply a CSS variable named `text-color` to the `color` property
       - Apply a CSS variable named `text-size` to the `font-size` property
       - Apply a CSS variable named `text-font` to the `font-family` property
       - Apply a CSS variable named `text-weight` to the `font-weight` property

+### Finished Creating Your CSS Variables?

+- Take a screenshot/screenshots of this project's style sheet
+- Email the screenshot(s) to your teacher

+---

 ```javascript
 document.querySelector("#colorButton").addEventListener("click", () => {